87andrewh/WeirdAntiCheatIdeas/README.md

    - https://d4mucfpksywv.cloudfront.net/emergent-tool-use/images/multi-agent-policy-architecture-20190904a.png

 ### Prevention:
 - Occlusion culling / fog of war
-- Give up fighting client-side code protection?
+- Increasing cheater cost of reentry, higher level for comp, price tag, 2FA
+- Preventing streamers from playing against suspicious accounts
+- Can you fight for client-side security?
   - What can you do against hardware access?
   - How skilled are cheat developers?
-- Increasing cheater cost of reentry, higher level for comp, price tag, 2FA

   - Sandbox highly skilled new accounts, or accounts with recently changed passwords or IP, or are behind a VPN
   - Stricter identification requirements for top ~1% ranks
 - Messing with pixel bots by changing in-game colors.